 Fleece jackets should be washed in cold water only, ideally without any other clothes.
 Make sure to put it inside out to prevent pilling.
 Use a bit of regular detergent, but never use fabric softener or bleach.
 Only tumble dry on low heat.
 Also, you should never have your fleece jacked dry cleaned.

-This fabric has two types, namely fleece and microfleece.
+There are actually two types of this fabric, namely fleece and microfleece.
 The difference between both is the thickness of the material.
 As the name implies, microfleece is thinner and tighter, while fleece is thicker and more comfortable.

 The characteristic feature of fleece is its ability to withstand reasonable wear and tear and also resist moisture.
 It’s warm, just like wool, but it dries quickly and it’s prone to accumulating small wooly balls when it gets older.

-Some people may become disappointed after washing their jacket for a while, and it loses its softness.
-This could happen when the jacket isn’t washed and dried properly.
+Some people may become disappointed after washing their jacket for a while, as it loses its softness.
+This could happen when the jacket isn’t washed and/or dried properly.
 If you learn how to take care of and clean your jacket, you will be able to keep it soft and cuddly for a long time.

 General Tips for Caring for your Fleece Jacket